 - Develop student inquiry skills including formulating research questions, experimental design, analysis, scientific communication, and envisioning future steps

 - Impart relevant, state-of-the-art content in energy research in the domains of chemistry, materials science, mechanical engineering, electrical engineering, and architecture

 - Facilitate mentorship between graduate students, faculty and student interns

 - Build students’ presentation skills, especially with regard to the presentation of scientific research

 - Provide students a mental roadmap for preparing for and entering the University of Washington

 The overarching research area is “Towards zero-energy buildings based on energy-harvesting electrochromic window and thermoelectric systems.”
 To learn more about this area of research, see the UW Today article Dimmable windows with solar panels could power zero-energy buildings.

-Positions & Requirements
+Positions & Eligibility

 The program lasts 8 weeks, from mid-June to mid-August.
 Students will work full-time (40 hours/week) in their research lab, take math courses, and participate in social activities.

 Housing & Stipend